mediasuitenz/bootstrap/README.md

     - mpv  video player that plays just about anything
     - caffeine  keeps your screen awake
     - spectacle   window arrangement shortcuts

+## Other Mac Configuration Options
+ - You may wish to update Finder so that it shows hidden files:
+    -  Open a Terminal Window and type `defaults write com.apple.finder AppleShowAllFiles YES`
+    -  Restart Finder `killAll Finder`